Toll now at 53 in San Antonio as families wait for answers

 It wouldn’t have taken long for the temperature inside the truck to become deadly, said Jennifer Vanos, an assistant professor at Arizona State University who has researched child deaths in hot vehicles.

-The tractor-trailer likely would have been hot even before anyone got inside and because of the high humidity, lack of air flow and so many people inside, their bodies could not cool through evaporation and they would have dehydrated quickly, she said.
+The tractor-trailer likely would have been hot even before the migrants got inside and because of the high humidity, lack of air flow and so many people, their bodies could not have cooled through evaporation and they would have dehydrated quickly, she said.

-With little information about the victims, desperate families of migrants from Mexico and Central America have frantically sought word of their loved ones.
+With little information about the victims, desperate families from Mexico and Central America frantically sought word of their loved ones.

 “Life is tough here,” Garcia said.
 “People survive by growing their own crops like corn, beans and wheat.
 Sometimes the land gives and sometimes it doesn’t when the rains arrive late.
 There is nothing in place for people to have other resources.
 People live one day to the next.”

-The process of tracking down the victims is painstaking because among the pitfalls are fake or stolen documents.
+Identifying the victims was painstaking because among the pitfalls were fake or stolen documents.

-“My relatives were contacting me worried, asking where I was,” she said.
-“I told them I was fine, that I was in my house and I clarified it on my” Facebook page.

-In some regions of Mexico, attempting to cross into the United States is such a tradition that most youths in heavily migrant towns at least consider it.
+In some regions of Mexico, attempting to cross into the United States is a tradition that most youths in heavily migrant towns at least consider.

 “All of the young people start to think about going (to the U.S.) as soon as they turn 18,” said migrant activist Carmelo Castañeda, who works with the nonprofit Casa del Migrante.
 “If there aren’t more visas, our people are going to keep dying.”

-Associated Press Writers Paul J. Weber in Austin; Elliot Spagat and Julie Watson in San Diego; Tammy Webber in Fenton, Michigan; Edgar H. Clemente in Villa Comaltitlan, Mexico; Sonia D. Perez in Guatemala City and Marlon Gonzalez in Tegucigalpa, Honduras, contributed to this report.
+Verza and Sanchez reported from Mexico City.
+Associated Press Writers Paul J. Weber in Austin, Texas; Elliot Spagat and Julie Watson in San Diego; Tammy Webber in Fenton, Michigan; Edgar H. Clemente in Villa Comaltitlan, Mexico; Sonia D. Perez in Guatemala City and Marlon Gonzalez in Tegucigalpa, Honduras, contributed to this report.

 Credit: Eric Gay